Defamation: Criminal

+Croatia

+In Croatia, the crime of insult prescribes a penalty of up to three months in prison, or a fine of "up to 100 daily incomes" (Criminal Code, Article 199).
+If the crime is committed in public, penalties are aggravated to up to six months of imprisonment, or a fine of "up to 150 daily incomes" (Article 199–2).
+Moreover, the crime of defamation occurs when someone affirms or disseminates false facts about other person that can damage his reputation.
+The maximum penalty is one year in prison, or a fine of up to 150 daily incomes (Article 200–1).
+If the crime is committed in public, the prison term can reach one year (Article 200–2).
+On the other hand, according to Article 203, there is an exemption for the application of the aforementioned articles (insult and defamation) when the specific context is that of a scientific work, literary work, work of art, public information conducted by a politician or a government official, journalistic work, or the defence of a right or the protection of justifiable interests, in all cases provided that the conduct was not aimed at damaging someone's reputation.

 Czech Republic

 According to the Czech Criminal Code, Article 184, defamation is a crime.
 Penalties may reach a maximum prison term of one year (Article 184–1) or, if the crime is committed through the press, film, radio, TV, publicly accessible computer network, or by "similarly effective" methods, the offender may stay in prison for up to two years or be prohibited of exercising a specific activity.

 However, only the most severe cases will be subject to criminal prosecution.
 The less severe cases can be solved by an action for apology, damages or injunctions.

 Denmark

 In Denmark, libel is a crime, as defined by Article 267 of the Danish Criminal Code, with a penalty of up to six months in prison or a fine, with proceedings initiated by the victim.
 In addition, Article 266-b prescribes a maximum prison term of two years in the case of public defamation aimed at a group of persons because of their race, colour, national or ethnic origin, religion or "sexual inclination".